DataBiosphere/toil/docs/running/cliOptions.rst

                         The ARN of an IAM role to run AWS Batch jobs as, so they can e.g. access a job store.
-Must be assumable by ecs-tasks.amazonaws.com --scale SCALE         A scaling factor to change the value of all submitted tasks' submitted cores.
-Used in single_machine batch system.
-Useful for running workflows on smaller machines than they were designed for, by setting a value less than 1. (default: 1)
+Must be assumable by ecs-tasks.amazonaws.com

 **Data Storage Options**
 Allows configuring Toil's data storage.